Your Guide to study Medicine in Italy

 Six years.
 One degree.
 A doctor at the end of it.

-The degree is called “Medicina e Chirurgia” — Medicine and Surgery.
-It's a six-year integrated program.
-No separate pre-med, no bachelor's, no master's.
-You enter as a school leaver and graduate as a licensed physician.
+The degree is called “Medicina e Chirurgia”, Medicine and Surgery.
+It's a six-year single-cycle integrated program.
+No separate pre-med, bachelor's, or master's required.

 Anatomy, physiology, biochemistry, histology, medical physics, molecular biology.
 The building blocks.
 Exams are mostly in English.
 This is where you build the language of medicine.